hemanthkumargr/docs/thirdPartyModules/PayPal-Advance-Configuration.md

 ```
 > Note: The [[PayPal Quick Start]] solution offers a default application context with these beans already defined and can be used as a reference.
 Please see `bl-paypal-applicationContext.xml`

 * `serverUrl` - the PayPal API URL.
-This is pre-configured per environment in Broadleaf.
 * `failureReportingThreshold` - used by [[QoS | QoS Configuration]] to determine how many times the service should fail before it is considered to be "down".
 * `libVersion` - the PayPal API lib version.
 This is pre-configured per environment in Broadleaf.
-See [[PayPal Environment Setup]]
 * `password` - the PayPal API password.
 * `user` - the PayPal API username.
 * `signature` - the PayPal API signature.